alt-text-task-force/.github/profile/scipy-2022-comic-alt-text.md

 This is just the tip of the iceberg.
 In blog posts, release notes, contributor guidelines, there's all sorts of curveballs we're still figuring out.

 ## Panel 7
-Four examples of curveballs.
-The examples include
+Four examples of curveballs found in the wide world of Scientific Python.
+The examples include:
 - Screenshots
 - Memes
 - Flowcharts